 You can simply place your phone on a table and begin typing.
 You’ll see your device’s onscreen keyboard pop up and the letters will be highlighted on the screen as you move your fingers on your table in the real world.
 Samsung’s video also shows how it works with a tablet, for those times when you’re in a meeting and wouldn’t want to drag in a physical keyboard with your device.
 However, SelfieType may only be compatible with Samsung products.
-The demo video showcases a Samsung Galaxy Fold phone as well as a Samsung tablet.
+The demo video showcases a

 It’s unknown how accurate the SelfieType keyboard actually is, but it looks to be pretty promising.
 If it holds up to become an actual product, this would also mean that you no longer need to travel around with a physical keyboard if you want to type on your phone or tablet.

 According to The Verge, the conceptual product was developed in Samsung’s C-Lab, its Corporate Startup Incubation Program.
 GameSpot reports that the experimental products as part of this program have eventually launched, so there is hope you may get to try it yourself at some point.